CalebQ42/squashfs/README.md

 * Implement other compression types (Should be relatively easy)
 * Squashing
 * Threading processes to speed them up
+* Reasonable tests

+# TODO

+* Go over all documentation again (especially for exported structs and functions) to make sure it's easy to understand.

-# Where I'm at.
+# Where I'm at

-* I FINALLY GOT FILE EXTRACTION WORKING!!
+* v0.1 is the first working version!